 [Richard is referring to the ability to make direct gifts to charity from IRAs after age 70 1/2, which can be beneficial.
 While the distribution would not be taxable, the deduction for the gift is not available.
 However, for taxpayers who do not itemize deductions, the charitable deduction may not matter.]

-“I remember when we first moved into retirement, I spent weeks trying to figure out what we were going to be earning and what tax bracket it was going to put us in and what we needed to do to avoid penalties,” he says.
+“I remember when we first moved into retirement, I spent weeks trying to figure out what we were going to be earning, what tax bracket it was going to put us in, and what we needed to do to avoid penalties,” he says.
 “I have a PhD in Economics and it took me weeks to do this!
 What does an ordinary person do?”

 He suggests reaching out to your Financial or IRA Advisor but notes that donations out of IRAs don’t have to be limited to the required minimum distribution, they can be up to $100k per year, per person.

-The couple admits they just liked the people they met, the things the ballet was doing and the atmosphere.
+The couple always claimed they just liked the people they met, the things the Ballet was doing and the atmosphere.
 It was a perfect fit.

-They attended a presentation on “The Business of Ballet” which pointed out that programming a season is a trade-off between what Devon, as the artistic director, would really like to do and what the organization can afford to do.
-Richard and Gay see their role is to help the ballet with what they can afford to do so they can perform what they want to.
+They attended a presentation on “Behind the Ballet” which pointed out that programming a season is a trade-off between what Devon, as the artistic director, would really like to do and what the organization can afford to do.
+Richard and Gay saw their role as helping with what they could afford to do so the Ballet could perform what it wanted to.

-Richard insists that watching a recording is not the same as seeing it in person and Gay agrees.
+Richard insists that watching a recording is not the same as seeing it in person and Gay always agreed.

-“Seeing it in person is a remarkable experience in motion, especially if you haven’t been to ballet before,” Gay says.
-“I hope the ballet stays strong and continues to bring in the best dancers.”
+“Seeing it in person is a remarkable experience in motion, especially if you haven’t been to ballet before,” Gay had often said.

 Disclosure: We encourage you to consult your financial advisor or attorney as you consider a gift for Kansas City Ballet.
 The information provided here is not intended as legal, accounting, or other professional advice.